Frequently Asked Questions

 Basic AI analysis provides a quick title for an incident (e.g., "Threatening language detected").

-How accurate is the AI incident detection?
+How accurate is the Incident Detection?

 Can I manually create incidents?